IkigaiLabsETH/ltl-agent/knowledge/financial-instruments.md

 ## STRK and STRF: Bitcoin-Native Fixed Income

+### STRF: The Ultimate Bitcoin Cash Alternative

 **STRF** is the ultimate cash alternative for Bitcoin-native investors.
 It's a BTC market-neutral income strategy designed for those who believe in the permanence of the Bitcoin network but don't want to ride out its short-term volatility.

+**Current STRF Specifications**:
+- **Current Price**: $88
+- **Liquidation Preference**: $100
+- **Dividend**: $10
+- **Effective Dividend**: 11.4%
+- **MSTR Correlation**: N/A (market neutral)

+**Strategy Profile**: STRF is a bet that no $2T asset class has ever ceased to exist.
+Investors are positioned second in the Strategy's capital stack and are assured of dividend payments unless BTC goes to zero.
+This makes it the perfect choice for those who want to insulate themselves from short-term price movements while still benefiting from the Bitcoin network's long-term permanence.

+### STRK: The Hybrid Upside Play

 **STRK** blends upside and protection.
 It's a hybrid product that wraps exposure to MSTR Class A shares with a BTC-backed fixed income leg.
 About 30% of capital is allocated to MSTR shares, offering directional upside.
 The rest is placed in a Bitcoin bond structure, shielding the portfolio from extreme drawdowns.

+**Current STRK Specifications**:
+- **Current Price**: $84
+- **Liquidation Preference**: $100
+- **Dividend**: $8
+- **Effective Dividend**: 9.5%
+- **MSTR Correlation**: 16% (minimal directional risk)

+**Strategy Profile**: STRK represents the optimal combination of holding Superior MSTR Class A shares and a fixed income product backed by BTC.
+It's ideal for those who want to maintain long exposure to MSTR Class A shares while benefiting from a BTC bond component.
+Think of it as tying up 30% of your STRK investment in MSTR shares, with the rest in the BTC bond structure.

 ## BitBonds: Sovereign Debt Meets Bitcoin